dinhomathias/Amc/Extensions-–-Advanced-Filters.md

 ```

 ## Custom filters
 It is also possible to write our own filters.
 In essence, a filter is simply a function that receives a `Message` instance and returns either `True` or `False`.
-This function has to implemented in a new class that inherits from `BaseFilter`, which allows it to be combined with other filters.
+This function has to be implemented in a new class that inherits from `BaseFilter`, which allows it to be combined with other filters.
 If the combination of all filters evaluates to `True`, the message will be handled.

 Say we wanted to allow only those messages that contain the text "python-telegram-bot is awesome", we could write a custom filter as so: